lcneves/mongodb-leaky-bucket/README.md

 `limit` _[Integer]_: Maximum number of elements that the deque will store before refusing an enqueue operation.
 Default: `2147483648` (2^31).

 ### bucket.push(elementOne[, ...[, elementN]])
 Appends the parameter(s) to the queue.
 Returns a Promise with the new length of the queue.
-Will reject if operation would cause an overflow of the bucket's limit.
+If operation would cause an overflow of the bucket's limit, Promise resolves to `null` and queue is not changed.

 ### bucket.shift()
 Dequeues the first element of the queue and returns a Promise containing this element.
 If the queue is empty or if the time passed since the last dequeuing operation is less than `options.interval`, operation does not alter the queue and returns `undefined`.